Tyrn/wei/the-insider-en.typ

 upstairs.

-     Semi-darkness and cleanliness ruled the bedroom and Ashinik noticed the blasted  report at once - it lay under the bed, next  to Bemish's  slippers, and one could see  how mercilessly it had been scribbled over  even  all the way  from the door.
+     Semi-darkness and cleanliness ruled the bedroom and Ashinik noticed the blasted  report at once---it lay under the bed, next  to Bemish's  slippers, and one could see  how mercilessly it had been scribbled over  even  all the way  from the door.
 Then, something  moved  to  the side next  to a mirror.
 Ashinik turned his head and saw Inis.